-Scottish Natural Heritage and SEPA must be consulted before starting any work.
+If your proposal includes arterial drainage or river works, you must consult with Scottish Natural Heritage and/or SEPA, before starting any work.

-Provision of improvement of equipment for organised feeding of livestock
+Provision or improvement of equipment for organised feeding of livestock

 The provision or improvement of equipment for the organised feeding of livestock can be eligible.